ioccc-src/winner/bugs.md

 [1984/mullender](1984/mullender/mullender.c) (see below and the [faq](/faq.md)
 for a version that works in modern systems) is very system specific and was before system specific winning entries were discouraged.
 This is an all time personal favourite of Landon Curt Noll.
+Run the alternate code to understand why this might be (along with how strange the source code is :-) ).

 An example where a crash is not a bug: [2019/endoh](2019/endoh/endoh.c) is supposed to crash.
 There are others that are also supposed to crash or that are